kaijennissen/math_rag/README.md

 This section documents important design decisions, architecture choices, and lessons learned throughout the development of this project.

+### 2025-10-12: German Language Analyzer for Fulltext Search

+When creating fulltext indexes in Neo4j for German mathematical content, we discovered the importance of configuring language-specific analyzers:

+- **Default Behavior**: Neo4j fulltext indexes use English analyzers by default, which provide suboptimal tokenization and stemming for German text
+- **German Analyzer Benefits**: Using the `german` analyzer provides better handling of German compound words, proper stemming according to German grammar rules, and appropriate stop word filtering
+- **Implementation**: Updated `create_fulltext_index.py` to use `OPTIONS {indexConfig: {'fulltext.analyzer': 'german'}}` in the index creation query
+- **Search Quality**: This significantly improved keyword search recall and precision for German mathematical terms and concepts

+For multilingual content, consider using language-specific indexes or the `standard` analyzer as a compromise between languages.

 ### 2025-05-18: Embedding Generation Strategy

 We initially explored two approaches for implementing embeddings in our Neo4j graph: